 The Crimson Field (2014): In a tented field hospital on the coast of France, a team of doctors, nurses, and volunteers work together to heal the bodies and souls of men wounded in the trenches of WWI.
 The hospital is a frontier: between the battlefield and home front but also between the old rules, hierarchies, class distinctions, and a new way of thinking.
 Read our review here.

 Call the Midwife (2012) BBC: A moving, intimate, funny and, above all, true-to-life look at the colorful stories of midwifery and families in East London in the Fifties, based on the best-selling memoirs of the late Jennifer Worth.
 When Jenny Lee first arrives in Poplar, she knows nothing about hardship, poverty or indeed, life itself.
 Attached to an order of nursing nuns at Nonnatus House, Jenny is part of a team of midwives who visit expectant mothers, providing the poorest women with the best possible care.
 Here, the streets teem with children and with just one eight-bed maternity ward to serve the whole district; most deliveries take place at home.
-Following Jenny as she travels through the streets to meet her patients – like Conchita, who is on her 25th pregnancy and Mary, a prostitute and pregnant at just 15 – Call the Midwife offers a fascinating insight into a community on the brink of huge social change.
+Following Jenny as she travels through the streets to meet her patients, Call the Midwife offers a fascinating insight into a community on the brink of huge social change.